grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 This guide shows you how to convert an existing frontend-only data source plugin into a [backend plugin](https://grafana.com/developers/plugin-tools/introduction/backend-plugins).

-To convert the frontend data source, we recommend scaffolding a new backend data source plugin using []`npx @grafana/create-plugin@latest`](https://grafana.com/developers/plugin-tools/).
+To convert the frontend data source, we recommend scaffolding a new backend data source plugin using [`npx @grafana/create-plugin@latest`](https://grafana.com/developers/plugin-tools/).
 Use the following instructions to extend this foundation to copy functionality from your original plugin.

 ## Before you begin